kuzudb/kuzudb.github.io/docs/getting-started/introduction-examples.md

 We introduce how Kùzu can be used with CLI, Python, and C++ APIs through examples.

 # CLI
 Kùzu CLI (Command Line Interface) is a single, dependency free executable.
 It is precompiled for Mac and Linux.
 The CLI can be downloaded [here](https://github.com/kuzudb/kuzu/releases/tag/v0.0.2).
 After the CLI is downloaded and extracted into a directory, you can navigate the directory from your terminal, and set the execute permissions with `chmod +x kuzu`.
-Then you can run the executable with `./kuzu -i <db_path>` where `<db_path>` is the directory for the database files.
+Then you can run the executable with `./kuzu <db_path>` where `<db_path>` is the directory for the database files.
 This path can point to an existing database or to a directory that does not yet exist and Kùzu will create the directory and initialize an empty database for you.
 You will see a prompt as below if you pass `test` as you `<db_path>`:

 ```
 Database path: test